What are my rights?

 The executor remains responsible for looking after the estate, even after they’ve distributed the estate assets to the beneficiaries.
 If assets or debts turn up years later, the executor is still legally responsible for dealing with them.

 An executor needs to go to court to pass their accounts and to be discharged as executor.
 Their role is only finished once this happens.
+To avoid going to court, the executor can ask the beneficiaries to approve the accounts.
+Learn more about an executor’s responsibility to account to beneficiaries.

 If you agree to be someone’s executor